Skip to Content

 A fork rebuild isn’t too difficult if you have an OEM manual, proper tools, and some mechanical motivation.
 Below is a video on how to rebuild your TTR125 forks.

-A pair of heavier-duty fork springs are an easy way to increase spring rate and stiffen up your suspension, but it’s not always the best way to go for your TTR125.
-A pair of stiffer springs may actually be too much, causing a harsh ride if you weigh under 160lbs and don’t do jumps with this bike.
+A pair of heavier-duty fork springs is an easy way to increase spring rate and stiffen up your suspension, but it's not always the best way to go for your TTR125.
+A pair of stiffer springs may actually be too much, causing a harsh ride if you weigh under 160lbs and don't do jumps with this bike.

 Cheap/Free Re-Valve?!